Extraocular muscles

 This answer is incorrect.

-This presentation is typical of a paresis of the left medial rectus.
-A patient with a paresis of the right superior oblique muscle will have impaired depression and inward rotation of the right eye, and is likely to try to minimize her diplopia by looking at the world with her chin held down and her head tilted and turned with her left ear held close to her left shoulder. (
+This presentation is typical of a paresis of the left lateral rectus.
+A patient with a paresis of the right medial rectus muscle will have impaired adduction of the right eye, and is likely to try to minimize his diplopia by looking at the world with his chin turned toward his left shoulder and his left eye abducted. (

 See References)